Bostonians remember deadly marathon bombing 10 years later

 Boston Mayor Michelle Wu, who was making her first run for City Council when the bombing happened, joined the somber procession along with Gov. Maura Healey.
-At each memorial site – marked with three stone pillars for the three victims – they stood with the families in silence.
-A brief ceremony was to be held later in the day at the finish line of marathon.
+At each memorial site – marked with three stone pillars – they stood with the families in silence.

+Thousands, including many marathon runners in their blue and yellow windbreakers and several former Boston Red Sox players, came out to a second ceremony Saturday afternoon near the finish line.
+Church bells were rung and the Boston City Singers and Boston Pops performed “Amazing Grace” and “America the Beautiful.”

 The 127th running of the Boston Marathon takes place Monday.